 Note: This vehicle is equipped with a charger interlock which is designed to disable the vehicle from being driven while the AC charger cord is plugged into a functioning power source.

 NO PASSENGERS are to be transported on this vehicle.
 Operator ONLY in the approved operator position.

-Note: This vehicle is equipped with a operator presence which disables the vehicle if the operator is not positioned properly.
-The driver must be properly positioned for the vehicle to operate.
+Note: This vehicle is equipped with an operator presence switch which disables the vehicle when the driver is not present.